swainechen/lacer/README.md

 # lacer
 Lacer: Accurate Base Quality Score Recalibration using Linear Algebra
 Version: 0.424

 Lacepr: A fast replacement to rewrite recalibrated base quality scores in bam files
 Version: 0.1

 Lacer takes a BAM file and produces a recalibration file similar to GATK's BaseRecalibrator.
+The algorithm is distinct from GATK's, however, and is usable on non-human data without requirement to already have a set of known variants.
 The resulting recalibration file can be used in GATK's PrintReads to perform a recalibration.

 Lacepr takes a BAM file and recalibration file and produces a new BAM file with recalibrated quality scores.
-The algorithm is the same as GATK.
+The algorithm is the same as that used in GATK.
 It's much (~3x) faster but does less error checking.

 Installation / Requirements
 ---------------------------